 Heating aircraft hangars has been a problem since almost the dawn of the airplane.
 And for good reason.
 Airplane hangars are typically high bay open-air structures with one large hangar door on one end to accommodate the sheer wingspan of an aircraft.
-When large hangar doors are opened, heat is quickly displaced with cold outside air.
+When the hangar doors are opened, heat is quickly displaced with cold outside air.
 When doors are closed, the heating cycle must start all over again.

 In addition, hangar doors are not always well insulated and they allow a lot of cold air infiltration through gaps around the door’s perimeter.
-The process of regenerating that lost heat energy can take considerable time and uses up a ton of heat energy.
+The process of regenerating that lost heat energy can take considerable time and use up a ton of heat energy.

 Solution? ….
 Infrared heating.
 What is infrared?